 0223.
 Positive affirmation.
 It could be worse: I could be Asian.

 0224.
+Insanity.
 I’ve already had three psychiatric evaluations and passed them all.
 I told the nurse practitioner and she goes, “Ryan, normal people don’t have three psychiatric evaluations.”

 0227.
-Addicts hating other addicts because of their preferred “drug of choice” is just the same as the overdressed yuppie down the hall in the office at work who you never speak to but to make yourself feel better about yourself knock him in your head because what he does is “such bullshit. . . satisfaction survey idiot”; but he is the same, and you’re all the same.
+Addicts hating other addicts because of their preferred “drug of choice” is just the same as the overdressed yuppie down the hall in the office at work who you never speak to but to make yourself feel better about yourself talk shit about him in your head because what he does is “such bullshit. . . satisfaction survey idiot”; but he is the same, and you’re all the same.

 0228.
 “Detoxification process“ = trying not to be actively psychotic for 72 hours.